The much-revered template has three functions :

 We used to have a lot of grey boxes in the game stats, but these were a mistake and have been phased out in favour of simple sub-sections.

-“Blurbs” are large, styled text that floats to the right.
+“Blurbs” are large, short, styled text.
 They often are a quote about the character, or a salient point of what is being explained.
 It’s meant to be eye-catching and to encourage people to read instead of scanning.

 Their main use is when you don’t have enough banner images to break up the text, for instance because you’re writing about a novel and there are few pictures to be had.
 So that’s not a common layout element, but it’s one that really helps in certain cases.